 Find out more about visiting The Tutankhamun Exhibition.

-More things to do in Dorset with kids
+More family days out in Dorset with kids

 Got time for some more Dorset day out ideas?
 Dig into these: